KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 - Variant annotation.

 For inspiration please see [the last slides of the module introduction lecture](https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/blob/master/bash_pipeline/exsample_bash_script.pdf) (please note that Picard and Trimmomatic command lines in the slides are different from what you are using, do not copy and paste)

+2. Take a moment to create a README for the `dnaseq_pipeline` folder (hint: use `vim`, or `nano` or any text editor of your choice to create the file).
+Give a short description of the project and brief descriptions of the types of file you would be storing within each of the sub-directories.

 ## IMPORTANT:
 ### 1) Please not that the pipeline.sh does not need to install the tools or download the reference or databases in this occasion.
 We assume that you already set up an appropriate environment in the project set up phase.